 Explore the Piazza dell’Anfiteatro

-Visit the Guinigi Tower
+Climb to the top of Guinigi Tower

 Walk to the Cathedral of San Martino